railsadminteam/rails_admin/docs/enumeration.md

 end
 ```

-*** If you are using enumerator in `has_one` association field, be aware to place `_id` after field's name in RailsAdmin initializer otherwise you can have problems.
+*** If you are using enumerator in `has_one` association field, be aware to place `_id` after field's name in RailsAdmin initializer, otherwise you can have problems.

 ```ruby
 field :responsible_id, :enum do